• Technologies

 • It’s cloud hosted, to match traffic flows that have moved from the old data center to the cloud.

-• It’s highly integrated with Least Privilege Access policies, coupled with Unified Threat Detection and Mitigation that is characterized by next gen firewall technology.
+• It’s highly integrated with Least Privilege Access policies, coupled with Unified Threat Detection and Mitigation characterized by next-gen firewall technology.
 This provides for a unique North/South/East/West security perimeter imposed upon each unique user, that is adaptable and updateable with appropriate security measures applied according to current conditions.

-Look out for part 2 in a few days, where we take a closer look at this VPN for today and tomorrow and a few use cases to boot that will showcase how the technology of tomorrow can be of benefit today.
+Look out for part 2, where we take a closer look at this VPN for today and tomorrow and a few use cases that will showcase how the technology of tomorrow can be of benefit today.

 Read More